BrianTang02/briantang02.github.io/_pages/about.md

   - /about.html
 ---

-My name is My name is Yuanchen Tang(唐元宸).
+My name is Yuanchen Tang(唐元宸).
 I am a fourth-year undergraduate student at [Turing Class](https://cfcs.pku.edu.cn/english/research/turing_program/introduction1/index.htm), the School of Electronics Engineering and Computer Science [Peking University](https://www.pku.edu.cn).
 I have been working as a research intern at PKU [CFCS](https://cfcs.pku.edu.cn/english/), fortunately advised by Prof. [Xiaotie Deng](https://cfcs.pku.edu.cn/english/people/faculty/xiaotiedeng/index.htm).
 During this summer, I had a wonderful time at CMU working with Prof. [Steven Wu](https://zstevenwu.com).
 My academic interests lies at the interface between computer science and economics, particularly in algorithmic game theory and machine learning.
 I'm also a fan of cryptography.

 ## Papers